Cheese and Chocolate 101

 Whiskey is naturally astrigent, and the truffle is quite boozy, so it required a cheese pairing that would stand up and balance the whisky flavor.
 Enter, St. Agur, a creamy, cratered blue that balance sweet cream and flint.
 The salt on the truffle binds the cheese and chocolate together.

-Try this menu at home this Valentine's Day!
-Our cheese packages also pair beautifully with chocolate.
+Try this menu at home!
+Our cheese & chocolate packages are a great introduction.
 Our Adagio Cheese Server was featured in this plating.